AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ### Computational resources

-`run-aucell-ews-gene-signatures.sh` uses 4 CPUs and can be run locally on a laptop or on a virtual computer on Lightsail for Research.
+`run-aucell-ews-signatures.sh` uses 4 CPUs and can be run locally on a laptop or on a virtual computer on Lightsail for Research.

 ## CNV annotation workflow